 Dakin’s solution is prepared by passing chlorine into a solution of sodium hydroxide or sodium carbonate.
 It can be used on humans without any risk and it can also be used on animals.

 How to make Dakin’s Solution:

-You will need the following equipment: a sterile jar with a sterile lid, a clean pan with lid and sterile measuring spoons and cups.
-As for the ingredients, you will need: water, baking soda and bleach.
-You should already have these ingredients in your home as they are basic emergency preparedness supplies.
+You will need the following equipment: a sterile jar with a sterile lid, a clean pan with a lid and sterile measuring spoons and cups.
+As for the ingredients, you will need water, baking soda and bleach.
+You should already have these ingredients in your home as they are essential emergency preparedness supplies.